The Challenge

 No Interconnection

-If you are in an area designated as “No Interconnection”, this means that LPEA is not currently allowing for additional interconnections in your area.
+If you are in an area designated as “No Interconnection”, this means that LPEA is not currently allowing for additional interconnections in your area unless the application goes through a System Impact Study.
+This type of study is likely cost prohibitive for most solar PV applications.

 Solar isn’t a good option in my area, but I still want Renewable Energy